mojaloop/security-bc/modules/authorization-svc/README.md

 ---

 ### Install
-See nodes in root dir of this repository
+See notes in root dir of this repository

 More information on how to install NVM: https://github.com/nvm-sh/nvm